umbrand/brand/doc/preempt_rt.md

     cp /boot/config-5.13.0-44-generic .config # example
     make menuconfig
     ```
-1. Under `General setup --->` > `Preemption Model (Fully Preemptible Kernel (Real-Time)) --->` choose `Fully Preemptible Kernel (Real-Time)`.
+1. Under `General setup --->` > `Preemption Model (Voluntary Kernel Preemption (Desktop)) --->` (or something in the parentheses) choose `Fully Preemptible Kernel (Real-Time)`.
 Hit `Exit` to go back to the top config menu.
 1. Under `Cryptographic API (CRYPTO [-y])` > `Certificates for signature checking` (last item in the list) > `(debian/canonical-certs.pem) Additional X.509 keys for default system keyring` (or something like that in the parentheses), delete the string in the field.
-1. In the same menu under `(debian/canonical-certs.pem) X.509 certificates to be preloaded into the system blacklist keyring` (or something like that in the parentheses), delete the string in the field.
+1. In the same menu under `(debian/canonical-revoked-certs.pem) X.509 certificates to be preloaded into the system blacklist keyring` (or something like that in the parentheses), delete the string in the field.
 1. Hit `Save`, then `Exit` all the way out of `menuconfig`.
 1. Compile the new kernel.
 Note the `-j` option runs parallel jobs, so increase the number to speed up the process, but too many can hang the system.
     ```
-    make -j8 all; make -j8 modules_install; sudo make -j8 install
+    make -j8 all; sudo make -j8 modules_install; sudo make -j8 install
     ```
 1. Update the `ramdisk` initialization options based on [this Stack Exchange post](https://unix.stackexchange.com/a/671382):
     ```
-    nano /etc/initramfs-tools/initramfs.conf
+    sudo nano /etc/initramfs-tools/initramfs.conf
     ```
 1. Update the `MODULES` line to say:
     ```